fledge-iot/fledge-north-opcuaclient/README.md

 # fledge-north-opcuaclient

-A Python based OPC UA Client plugin for Fledge that sends data north to OPC UA Server
+A Python based OPC UA Client plugin for Fledge that sends data north to an OPC UA Server

 ## Requirements